 Practical terms: How to use NPS to get referrals

-This is the process we use, summarised in an excellent LinkedIn post by Nick Bennett.
+This is the process we use, summarized in an excellent LinkedIn post by Nick Bennett.

 2. Use Account Experience to Track Your Best B2B Referral Candidates

-In our NPS® & CX Benchmarks Report back in 2018, we made a simple discovery.
+In our NPS® & CX Benchmarks Report, we made a simple discovery.

 B2B companies who tied their referral marketing to their CX or NPS programs had greater bottom-line benefits than all others surveyed.